Tazinho/snakecase/README.md

 ## [1] "schoenes_cafe"
 ```

-If you can provide tranliterations for your (or any other) country, pls
+If you can provide transliterations for your (or any other) country,
-drop them within [this
+please drop them within [this
 issue](https://github.com/Tazinho/snakecase/issues/107).

 **case**: The desired target case, provided as one of the following: